levinine/spring-native-aws-lambda/README.md

 ### How to build the  project
-**Make sure you have at least 6GB+ memory for Docker to use for the build process.**
+**Make sure you have at least 6 GB+ memory for Docker to use for the build process.**
 **Make sure you have GraalVM 22.2.0 or latter installed.**

 To build the project, execute: